DevPoodle/compute-shader-plus/README.md

 There's a few things I'd like to add to this plugin eventually:

 - A new LinkedArrayUniform class.
 Because arrays are passed by reference, it should be possible to have a class that automatically reads from and updates a given array without the user having to call functions like get_data() or update().
-- The ability to use push constants for compute shaders.
+- The ability to read back buffer data asynchronously.
+This is a new feature of Godot 4.4, so I'm wating for the first official release version of it.

 ## Other Resources